rtdi/AppContainer/docs/004 - DesignTimeObjects.md

 Example:

-[ ] developer1: The root directory of the currently logged in user.
-This is where the git repo is cloned into.
+- [ ] db: The script root directory of the currently logged in user.
-    [ ] STAGING: All objects meant for the production schema STAGING go in this directory.
-So STAGING is the value of the CURRENTOWNER.
+  - [ ] STAGING: All objects meant for the production schema STAGING go in this directory.
+So STAGING is the value of the `${CURRENTOWNER}`.
-        [ ] ORDER_STATUS.csv: The table STAGING.ORDER_STATUS should contain the data of this file.
+    - [ ] ORDER_STATUS.csv: The table STAGING.ORDER_STATUS should contain the data of this file.
-        [ ] views.sql: A script that creates multiple views.
+    - [ ] views.sql: A script that creates multiple views.
 It can use ${CURRENTOWNER} but does not have to.
-    [ ] DWH: All objects meant for the production schema DWH go in this directory.
+  - [ ] DWH: All objects meant for the production schema DWH go in this directory.
 So DWH is the value of the CURRENTOWNER.
-        [ ] objects.sql: A script that creates all/some database objects.
+    - [ ] objects.sql: A script that creates all/some database objects.
 It can use ${CURRENTOWNER} but does not have to and the value would be DWH.

 As with all other schema names, the actual schema is derived using the `.globalmapping` file.
 So if there is an alias for `DWH` to use the actual schema `DEV_DWH` this will be the actual value of CURRENTOWNER.